-Since moving to Tehama County in 1955, Lou has been active in many local community organizations in Tehama and Shasta counties.
-He served as a board member on the local and regional Job Training Programs and he is a past President of the local Economic Development Corporation.
+Since moving to Tehama County in 1954, Lou has been active in many local community organizations in Tehama and Shasta counties.
+He served as a board member of the local and regional Job Training Programs and he is a past President of the local Economic Development Corporation.
 Additionally, Lou was a founding Director of Tehama Bank.

 Lou was born and raised in Westwood, California.
 He graduated from high school in 1949 then went on to Chico State earning a degree in education with a Masters in School Administration.
-During the summers, while in high school and through his college years, Lou worked for Red River Lumber Company and then Fruit Growers Supply Company in both the woods and the sawmill.
+During the summers, while in high school and through his college years, Lou worked for Red River Lumber Company and then for the Fruit Growers Supply Company both in the woods and the sawmill.

-Lou has been married to his wife JoAnn for 58 years.
-They have two children, three grandchildren and three great-grandchildren.
+Lou has been married to his wife JoAnn for 63 years.
+They have two children, three grandchildren and five great-grandchildren.